Julyus1/Julyus1/README.md

 # 💫 About Me:

 🌍 Studying in Angles City, Philippines
-💻 Aspiring to be a full-stack mobile developer
+💻 Aspiring to be a full-stack mobile developer<br>
-🌱 Currently honing my skills in mobile and web development 🎯 Goal: Build innovative mobile apps that make a difference ⚡️ Hobbies: Gaming, music, and exploring new tech
+🌱 Currently honing my skills in mobile and web development<br>
+🎯 Goal: Build innovative mobile apps that make a difference<br>
+⚡️ Hobbies: Gaming, music, and exploring new tech<br>

 ## 🌐 Socials: